ddeutils/deflow/README.md

 A **Lightweight Declarative Data Workflow Framework** that build on the [🏃 Workflow](https://github.com/ddeutils/ddeutil-workflow) package.

+I want to use this project is the real-world use-case for my [🏃 Workflow](https://github.com/ddeutils/ddeutil-workflow) package that able to handle production data pipeline with the DataOps strategy.

 > [!WARNING]
 > This framework does not allow you to custom your pipeline yet.
 If you want to
 > create you workflow, you can use the [🏃 Workflow](https://github.com/ddeutils/ddeutil-workflow)